Here are our most frequently asked questions.

-We strongly recommend you take out holiday / cancellation insurance, for example if you cannot travel or you have to cancel your holiday.
+Yes, we strongly recommend you take out holiday / cancellation insurance, for example if you cannot travel or you have to cancel your holiday.
 It is advisable to buy your insurance as soon as you book your holiday.

 You can find some advice from Which?
 About taking out holiday insurance for UK staycations.
 We suggest carefully checking your insurance policy cover details with your chosen provider including any exclusions.

 If you have to cancel for any reason:-

 If a booking is cancelled less than 28 days before arrival then a charge equal to the full booking amount will be made.